A recipe for your financial freedom

 1. It's important to recognize that the 4% rule only gives you a rough target and you need to keep adjusting for your unique circumstance.

-2. The 4% rule says to simply multiply your monthly cost of living by 300 and that's your retirement figure (eg. R15k x 300 = R4.5m).
+2. The 4% rule says to multiply your monthly cost of living by 300 and that's your retirement figure (eg. R15k x 300 = R4.5m).